Report Server Content Management (SSRS Native Mode)

 Before you delete a folder, consider whether you need to retain the report history of any report you are about to delete or a report-specific construct (such as a data-driven subscription) that is part of a report.
 If you may need any of this information, move the item out of the folder before you delete the folder.

 The visibility of an item in a folder depends on both role assignments (that is, permission to view an item) and viewing options in effect for a folder.
-In Report Manager, you can set the Contents page to list view or details view.
+In the web portal, you can set the Contents page to list view or details view.
 In some cases, a report or item may be hidden in list view.
 Be sure to view a folder in details view before deleting its contents.

 A resource is a managed item that is stored on a report server, but is not processed by a report server.
 Typically, a resource provides external content to report users.
 Examples include an image in a .jpg file, an ESRI shapefile that contains spatial data, or an HTML file that describes the business rules used in a report.
 The JPG, SHP, or HTML file is stored on the report server, but the report server passes the file directly to the browser rather than processing it first.
 For more information, see Images (Report Builder and SSRS) and the section "Adding Data to a Map" in Maps (Report Builder and SSRS).